Baptists: Missionary Baptists

 The Missionary Baptists were a group of Baptists that came from the missionary controversy in the United States, where the Missionary Baptists supported the usage of missionaries.

 Independent Baptists

-Independent Baptists are Baptists who arose from local Baptist congregations whose members were concerned about the doctrines of theological liberalism in national Baptist conventions.
+Independent Baptists are Baptists who arose in the early 20th century from local Baptist congregations whose members were concerned about the doctrines of theological liberalism in national Baptist conventions.
 Independent Baptists are primarily fundamentalist, and although they may differ on multiple issues such as soteriology, dress standards, music, the practice of communion among others, they are homogenous on issues such as opposition to homosexuality, ordination of women, the charismatic movement, evolution and abortion.

 New Independent Baptists

 During the 21st century, the New Independent Fundamental Baptist movement was founded out of the Independent Baptist movement by Steven Anderson due to perceived liberalism in Independent Baptist churches.
 However, this movement has been heavily criticized by Independent Baptists due to many doctrinal differences.
 Some former New IFB pastors in addition to other Baptists have also charged the association with being a cult.

 The New IFB is characterized by radical exclusivism, and it rejects the major historical creeds of Christianity.